 To this extent The CAA is considered to be a competent authority for the purposes of the Data Protection Act 2018 as we have statutory functions for the purposes of the prevention, investigation, detection or prosecution of criminal offences (law enforcement purposes).
 When acting in this capacity, The CAA will be the controller of personal data.

-When carrying out our enforcement activity, the Home Office may provide The CAA with your personal information.
+When carrying out our enforcement activity, CAA staff may request your personal information or the Home Office may provide The CAA with your personal information.

 This may consist of: